pgalbavy/geneos/cmd/geneos/README.md

 Where:

-* `FLAG` - parsed by the flag package
+* `FLAG` - Both general and command specific flags
-* `COMMAND` - one of the configured command verbs
+* `COMMAND` - one of the configured commands
-* `TYPE` - parsed by CompType() where None means no match
+* `TYPE` - the compone type
-* `NAME` - one or more instance names, matching the validNames() test
+* `NAME` - one or more instance names, optionally including the remote server
-* `PARAM` - everything else, left after the last NAME is found
+* `PARAM` - anything that isn't one of the above

-Special case or genearlise some commands - the don't call parseArgs() or whatever. e.g. "geneos set global [PARAM...]"
+In general, with the exception of `TYPE`, all parameters can be in any order as they are filtered into their types for most commands.
+Some commands require arguments in an exact order.
+For example, these should be treated the same way:

+`geneos ls -c gateway one two three`
+`geneos ls gateway one -c two three`

 Reserved instance names are case-insensitive.
 So, for exmaple, "gateway", "Gateway" and "GATEWAY" are all reserved.

+The `NAME` is of the format `INSTANCE@REMOTE` where either is optional.
+In general commands will wildcard the part not provided.
+There are special `REMOTE` names `@local` and `@all` - the former is, as the name suggests, the local server and `@all` is the same as not providing a remote name.

+There is a special format for adding Sans in the form `TYPE:NAME@REMOTE` where `TYPE` can be used to select the underlying Netprobe type.
+This format is still accepted for all other commands but the `TYPE` is completely ignored.

 #### Global Commands